git/git.github.io/rev_news/drafts/edition-91.md

   still working a few hours a week on Git.

 * How has your journey been as a long-time Git contributor?
-Do you happen to have any memorable experience w.r.t contributing to the Git project?
+Do you happen to have any memorable experience w.r.t. contributing to the Git project?

   One thing I've found with contributing to Git is that it sneaks up on